Interested in learning more about the Master of Nursing?

 The Master of Nursing (MN) program prepares RNs for clinical practice in a range of settings as leaders, managers, care providers, and educators.
 We offer the following curriculum options:

 The curriculum has a strong emphasis on mentoring, both in terms of fieldwork placements and with the faculty.
-The core coursework for all curriculum options includes research, health systems, health policy, leadership, diversity, and social issues related to health.
+The core coursework for both curriculum options includes research, health systems, health policy, leadership, and social issues related to health.

-The length of time required to complete the program takes from seven or more quarters.
-While it is possible to enroll during any quarter, beginning in the Autumn Quarter is best for course sequencing and learning.
+The standard program plans have students complete the 47 required credits in seven quarters.
+While it is possible to enroll during any quarter, beginning in the Autumn is best for course sequencing and learning.

 Why seek a Master of Nursing degree?